Kelsey-Maina/telcompany-customer-churn/README.md

 ### Overview;

-The core of modern communication is built of telecommunications businesses, which offer a variety of services like phone, data, internet, and video communication.
-As there is more digitalized development in the society, longevity in tech infrastructure is essential for smooth communication and economic stability.
-There are, however, major challenges in the telecommunications industry that require strategic solutions.
-One of the major issues is customer churn, where customers stop using a product or switch from one service provider to another.
-High churn rates impact revenue and customer satisfaction.
-A way to reduce churn is by enhancing customer service by, for example; improving service quality and personalizing services through data analytics.
-The metric of success of the model should be an accuracy score of 80%.
-In conclusion, Telecommunications firms can thrive in this developing setting by embracing innovation, making wise investments, and maintaining a high priority on customer satisfaction.
+Telecommunications businesses play a crucial role in modern communication, offering services like phone, data, internet, and video.
+Longevity in tech infrastructure is essential for economic stability.
+Challenges include customer churn, which impacts revenue and satisfaction.
+To reduce churn, enhance service quality and personalize through data analytics, with an accuracy score of 80%.

 ### Business Problem;

-I have been tasked by SyriaTel, a telecommunications company, to identify patterns and factors that will enable them to anticipate customer behavior and take proactive steps to reduce churn rates.
-For this analysis, I'm leveraging data from the SyriaTel dataset that contains data on customers' usage patterns and service information.
-As a result of the predictive analysis, the firm will be able to retain their clients.
-Overall, SyriaTel is looking to obtain predictive machine learning models that can predict whether customers are likely to churn or not.
+SyriaTel is utilizing data from the SyriaTel dataset to identify patterns and factors to anticipate customer behavior and reduce churn rates, aiming to retain clients through predictive machine learning models.

 ### Objectives;